 2 Tracy HR 11000

-In this Python example, we are using the Pandas drop function to delete rows.
+In this example, we use the Pandas drop function to delete rows.

 ---After Deleting b row---